 - 8.23 The site is located within Northern Ireland Regional Landscape Character Assessment area 16 North Coast and Bush Valley.
-Although there are adjacent Seascape Character Areas, including the Skerries and Dunluce Coast, it is considered that the site is sufficiently far removed from this part of the coastline to have any significant impact or effect. - 8.24 One of the Key Characteristics of this RLCA identifies the rich natural and historical interest of the area which makes it a popular tourist destination for the many popular attractions and comments that holiday home and caravan parks are frequent throughout the
+Although there are adjacent Seascape Character Areas, including the Skerries and Dunluce Coast, it is considered that the site is sufficiently far removed from this part of the coastline to have any significant impact or effect on the seascape character. - 8.24 One of the Key Characteristics of this RLCA identifies the rich natural and historical interest of the area which makes it a popular tourist destination for the many popular attractions and comments that holiday home and caravan parks are frequent throughout the

 - area.
 The site is not located within any of the key characteristic areas identified, such as the rugged cliffs, sandy bays, Bush Valley, or Garry Bog.
-Having regard to the Characteristics, the Natural, Cultural and Perceptual Influences, it is considered that the proposed development is unlikely to have any unacceptable or significant impact on these. - 8.25 The Assessment accepts that the popularity of tourism and tourist attractions for visitors is likely to bring continued pressure for infrastructure, including caravan parks, which it says can form relatively prominent features along this coast. - 8.26 In considering this Assessment, it is unlikely that this proposal will have any unacceptable impact on the North Coast and Bush Valley RLCA.
+Having regard to the Characteristics, the Natural, Cultural and Perceptual Influences, it is considered that the proposed development is unlikely to have any unacceptable or significant impact on these. - 8.25 The Assessment accepts that the popularity of tourism and tourist attractions for visitors is likely to bring continued pressure for infrastructure, including caravan parks, which it says can form relatively prominent features along this coast.
+This will not be a prominent feature along the coast as the site is inland from the coast. - 8.26 In considering this Assessment, it is unlikely that this proposal will have any unacceptable impact on the North Coast and Bush Valley RLCA due to the above.